python/devguide/coverage.rst

 .. warning::
     Running the entire test suite under coverage (using either technique listed below) currently fails as some tests are resetting the trace function;
-    see http://bugs.python.org/issue10990 for a patch
+    see http://bugs.python.org/issue10990 for a patch.

     There are also various tests that simply fail as they have not been made robust in the face of coverage measuring/having a trace function set;
-    see http://bugs.python.org/issue10992 for a patch
+    see http://bugs.python.org/issue10992 for a patch.

 It should be noted that a quirk of running coverage over Python's own stdlib is that certain modules are imported as part of interpreter startup.
 Those modules